-The AHA uniform will be worn by all students grades 9-12 and will consist of a white shirt with the AHA logo and navy blue pants, skirt or shorts.
+The AHA uniform will be worn by all students grades 9-12 and will consist of a white shirt with the AHA logo and navy blue pants, skirt, skort or shorts.
 There are several pant selections, and styles of skirts and two styles of shorts available in several sizes.
 A navy blue jumper is available but is a special order item.

 A large selection of shirts is available, including turtlenecks, oxfords and polo with and without a banded bottom, all with the AHA logo.
 Other optional logo items include fleece wear, sweaters, and vests.
 AHA athletic and activity crew-neck sweatshirts and 1/4 zip pullovers purchased anytime during the previous four school years through athletic or activity captains and any approved uniform sweatshirt sold in Stars Spirit store also can be worn as part of the uniform.
 These sweatshirts and pullovers must be gray or white in color and can not have a hood.
 Royal blue and black colored sweatshirts and pullovers, even purchased in the school store or ordered by a team cannot be worn during the school day.
 The school name and its trademarks are the sole property of Academy of Holy Angels.

 The Academy of Holy Angels uniform apparel must be purchased through Donald's Uniform, the sole uniform provider for AHA.
 Donald's is located at 972 Payne Ave., St. Paul.
 All clothing is washable and dryable, and comes in blends or 100 percent cotton.
 Donald's purchases uniforms from manufacturers certified to be in strict compliance with all generally accepted international workplace standards, local laws and work place regulations.
 There are several ways to acquire the uniform pieces: at the Donald's stores; via phone order at 651 776-2723 with UPS delivery; or via Donald's Web site at: www.donaldsuniform.com.